What Organ Pair Removes Metabolic Wastes From The Mollusk

 The metanephridium is a tubular structure typically consisting of the following components:

 • Nephrostome: A funnel-shaped opening that collects fluid from the hemocoel (the main body cavity containing hemolymph).
-This opening is often surrounded by cilia, which help to draw fluid into the nephridium.
+This opening is often surrounded by cilia, which help to draw fluid into the nephridium It's one of those things that adds up.
+But it adds up..

 • Nephridial Tubule: A long, coiled tube lined with specialized cells.
 This is where filtration and reabsorption occur.
-The tubule's intricate structure increases the surface area for these processes.
+The tubule's involved structure increases the surface area for these processes That alone is useful..

 • Nephridiopore: An opening to the exterior through which waste products are expelled from the body.